 Write a detailed settlement demand letter that explains who caused the accident, why they should pay for your damages, and the amount of money you want for compensation.

-Adjusters have different negotiating styles.
+Insurance adjusters have different negotiating styles and tactics.
 Some may act like they’re doing you a big favor, and others may seem sympathetic and friendly.
 Watch out for the friendly ones.
 The adjuster is not your friend.